BC-GB/Portfolio/README.md

 # Portfolio

-> Applying structured thinking and technology to solve real-world problems—skills that transfer directly to business and consulting environments.
+> Applying structured thinking and technology to solve real-world problems—skills that transfer directly to business environments.

 ---